- Using Maven

 In that case, you are not eligible to participate in Maven.

 Visit your Communications Preferences page to specify what kinds of messages you’d like to receive from Maven and how frequently.
+For more information or to close your account entirely, please email info [at] maven [dot] co.

 By default, Maven shields certain personally-identifiable information in your profile.
 This includes your name, the name of your current employer, and your photograph if you provide one.
 These settings are adjustable, meaning you can elect to display personal information if you like.